Transfer Site Fee Schedule • Transfer Site Location

 The Town operates a collection site where its residents can dispose of their household garbage and recyclables, as well as their yard and garden waste.
 Scrap metal, light bulbs, car batteries, rechargeable batteries, motor oil and cooking oil can also be dropped off.
 It is consistently open three days each week (Wed, Sat, Sun) according to the schedule below.

-Please note that there is a fee to dispose of certain items such as appliances, furniture, carpet, electronics, etc. as detailed in the Fee Schedule below.
+Please note that there is a fee to dispose of certain items such as appliances, furniture, carpet, electronics, etc. as detailed in the Transfer Site Fee Schedule.
 These fees are set by the Town Board and are usually identical to, very similar to, or meant to approximate the amount that Columbia County charges the Town when we pass the item on to them for ultimate disposal.
 Town residents may also choose the option of transporting such items directly to Columbia County's facility and paying any applicable disposal fees to the County.

 Questions?
 Please see one of the Transfer Site employees (wearing a yellow safety vest) or contact the Town Hall during weekday business hours.